DavidFBalcon/react_fun_chat/README.md

   f) `npm install socket.io-client --save`
   g) `npm install --save-dev style-loader`
   h) `npm install -g heroku`
   i) `npm install --save-dev css-loader` :warning: Important!
-In order for the module to properly pack stylesheets, open webpack.config.js and ensure that  the loader rule in module is set to: :warning: `{ test: /.css$/, loader: "style-loader!css-loader" }`
+In order for the module to properly pack stylesheets, open webpack.config.js and add this loader to the rules[] in module: :warning: `{ test: /.css$/, loader: "style-loader!css-loader" }`
+  j) `npm install url-loader --save-dev` warning: Important!
+In order for the module to properly pack images, open webpack.config.js and add this loader to the rules[] in module: :warning: `{test: /\.(jpg|png)$/, use: {loader: 'url-loader',},}`
+  k) `pip install --upgrade google-auth`
+  l) `npm install react-google-login`
   ```
  ## Getting PSQL and running SQLAlchemy
 2. Set up PSQL by installing the following packages